$\mathcal{C}$-Hereditarily conjugacy separable groups and wreath products: Hereditarily conjugacy separable torsion groups

 and

-We then see that each element of the form $g_i g_j$ and $h_i h_j$ is either of length 2 and thus does not belong to $\mathrm{Stab}_\Gamma(1)$, or of length at most 1.
+Hence, each element of the form $g_i g_j$ and $h_i h_j$ is either of length 2 and thus does not belong to $\mathrm{Stab}_\Gamma(1)$, or of length at most 1.
 Therefore, from earlier in this proof and from Lemma~\ref{lem:Q-agreement}, we see that for each $(i,j)\in \{(0,1),(1,0)\}$.
-Thus, from Corollary~\ref{cor:rec-compute-QFin}, we see that for each $g,h \in S_2$.
+Therefore, from Corollary~\ref{cor:rec-compute-QFin}, we see that for each $g,h \in S_2$.
 Thus, all that remains is to prove our result for $x,y \in S_2$.

 Suppose that $g =(g_0,g_1) \cdot a\in S_2$ and $h=(h_0,h_1) \cdot a\in S_2$.
 Lemma~\ref{lem:length-contraction} then implies $\ell(g_0 g_1),\ell(g_1 g_0),\ell(h_0 h_1),\ell(h_1 h_0)\leq 2$.
 From Corollary~\ref{cor:rec-compute-Q} and~\ref{cor:rec-compute-QFin}, if